-This mix is made from composted bark.
-The composting process doesn't stop when the mix is bagged for sale - it is a continuing process which results in the mix eventually breaking down completely.
+Potting mixes are made from composted bark.
+The composting process doesn't stop when the potting mix is bagged for sale - it is a continuing process which results in the potting mix eventually breaking down completely.

 The symptoms of a potting mix being past its useful life include:

 - Water running straight through the pot and out the drain holes.

 - Plants showing signs of yellowing and little or no growth.

 How often should I repot?